arob5/arob5.github.io/_posts/2024-02-15-Kalman-Filter.md

 ---
-title: The Kalman Filter - A Few Different Perspectives
+title: The Kalman Filter
-subtitle: I discuss the Kalman filter from both the probabilistic and optimization perspectives.
+subtitle: I discuss the Kalman filter from both the probabilistic and optimization perspectives, and provide multiple derivations of the Kalman update.
 layout: default
 date: 2024-02-15
 keywords: Bayes, Filtering, Data-Assim